ktgiahieu/visibleBinSceneMaker/readme.md

 # Bin Picking Simulation

 This is a fork of the repo [visibleBinSceneMaker](https://github.com/naoya-chiba/visibleBinSceneMaker).

-All credits belong to the original authors [Dr. Naoya Chiba](https://github.com/naoya-chiba) and Dr. Koichi Hashimoto.
+All credits belong to the original authors, [Dr. Naoya Chiba](https://github.com/naoya-chiba) and Dr. Koichi Hashimoto.

 ## Abstract
 This is a ready-to-run program helps to construct 3D scene for the bin picking based on the 3D pointcloud of an object.